meltoner/agrofelis/components/vehicle-steering/readme.md

 ## Steering Plates

 The steering plates consist of two detachable 2 mm horizontal plates with welded nuts that are mounted onto the vehicle frame through relevant holes made in the frame.
-The steering plates provide sufficient headroom to enclose the two linear actuators and provide fixed push points via two 6 mm rods piercing vertically the plates.
+The steering plates provide sufficient headroom to enclose the two linear actuators and provide fixed push points via two 6 mm rods piercing the plates vertically.
 Furthermore, the steering plates create three compartments within the vehicle's frame.
 The bottom compartment hosting the [Agrofelis motors hub driver](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver), the middle one hosting the steering linear actuators and the top compartment hosting the steering micro-controller and the Jetson Nano embedded computer.

 The following diagram depicts the described steering plates, annotated with key dimension metrics.